Signed in as:

 It is with great sadness that we announce the passing of our dear friend Dennis Swayze.
 Please see his obituary here to share your condolences with the family: https://passages.winnipegfreepress.com/passage-details/id-321736/SWAYZE_DENNIS.

-The family is keeping his website active for a time so those who wish to view his work as a nature photographer and remember him can do so.
-Dennis was not only a talented artist but also had a passion for birds, often supporting local initiatives like the bird rehabilitation centre and advocating for bird welfare was the Falcon Cams.
+The family is keeping his website active for a time so those who wish to view his work as a nature photographer & remember him can do so.
+Dennis was not only a talented artist but also had a passion for birds, often supporting local initiatives like the bird rehabilitation centers & advocating for bird welfare with the Falcon Cams.

-Check out our favorite nature photographer: Dennis Swayze, RIP.
-Website: http://www.pbase.com/photosbydennis
+Check out our favorite nature photographer: Dennis Swayze's Website here: http://www.pbase.com/photosbydennis

 Dr. Andrew Davidson